bznick98/bznick98.github.io/_projects/2023-05-17-Bilateral-Neural-Operators.md

 ### Model Architecture

 Our model uses multi-stage network architecture like Neural Ops, where it solves the image restoration problem step by step.
 For each stage, it learns a bilateral grid for input/output color transformation.
-The benefit of using bilateral grid instead of using sets of convolution layers is that bilateral grid is less independent to full input resolution.
-It first downsizes the input resolution to a low-res image (e.g. 128x128), and uses low-res image to predict a 16x64x64 bilateral grid.
-Each cell in this grid is the slope and bias for local affine color transformation.
+The benefit of using bilateral grid instead of using sets of convolution layers is that bilateral grid is less dependent to full input resolution.

+For a single stage, it first downsizes the input resolution to a low-res image (e.g. 128x128), and uses low-res image to predict a 16x64x64 bilateral grid.
+Each cell in this grid contains the slope and bias for corresponding local affine color transformation.
+For full resolution input, we predict guidemap with a same spatial dimension for slicing through the learned grid.
+Slice operation will return a full resolution output and we can feed the output to the next stage if needed.

 <figure style="width:90%">
   <img src="/images/bno/bilateral_ops_arch.jpg" alt="bilteral neural op arch"/>
   <center>
   <figcaption style="margin-top:5px">Fig2.
-Bilateral Neural Operators</figcaption>
+Model Architecture for Bilateral Neural Operators</figcaption>
   </center>
 </figure>